RochaLS/100-Days-Swift/README.md

 ## Project 4: Simple Web Browser ✅
 Learned and implemented a simple web browser using WebKit, UIToolBar, URL and URL request.
 I had a little refresher about KVO(Key-Value Observing).
 This was a very fun challenge.

+## Project 5: Word Scramble ✅
+Create a mini word scramble game where the user needs find anagrams from the given word.
+This project was a very good refresher to me about inserting rows at a UITableView.
+Learned accepting input from a textfield inside Alert Controller, and how to check text for misspelling using UITextChecker.
+Reviewed important concepts about closures and capture lists.